digitalepidemiologylab/crowdbreaks-welcome/README.md

 #### local-geocode
 [Local geocode](https://github.com/mar-muel/local-geocode) is a library to perform reverse geo-coding.
 It is specificially tuned to work on the user location field of tweets.
 The library parses a string such as "New York City" and returns the geo coordinates (longitude and latitude) if there is match.
 It is a library which is used in preprocess (and soon in the streamer as well) to enrich geo-information of tweets.

+**Tech**: The library is written in Python and uses data from [geonames.org](https://www.geonames.org/).

+#### COVID-Twitter-BERT
+[COVID-Twitter-BERT](https://github.com/digitalepidemiologylab/covid-twitter-bert) is a library which allows to perform what is called domain-specific pretraining (DSP) of transformer models.
+DSP is a process in which a base model (such as BERT) is trained on domain specific data (such as tweets) in order to increase its performance over the base model in downstream tasks (such as classification).
+The process was specifically used on a large dataset of tweets about COVID-19 and is described in [this](https://arxiv.org/abs/2005.07503) paper.

+**Tech**: The library is written in Python and using the Tensorflow 2 library.
+It is optimized for training on TPUs and requires a Google Cloud bucket.

 ## Past & ongoing Crowdbreaks projects
 ### Vaccine sentiment tracking
 Vaccine sentiment tracking is an ongoing project and serves as a classic used case for Crowdbreaks.
 The lab has previous worked on this topic and collected annotation data outside of Crowdbreaks (e.g. in [this](https://www.pnas.org/content/114/52/13762?collection=&utm_source=TrendMD&utm_medium=cpc&utm_campaign=Proc_Natl_Acad_Sci_U_S_A_TrendMD_0) project).
 The data was also used in a project to understand correlations between vaccine sentiment and vacine uptake in England.
 The study can be found [here](https://www.sciencedirect.com/science/article/pii/S0264410X20307374).